 - Internal IT

-- Outsourced: time and materials (T&M)
+- Outsourced: time and materials (T&M) IT service providers

-- Outsourced: managed IT services
+- Outsourced: managed IT services providers

 Each model has its own advantages and drawbacks.
-There is no one-size-fits-all solution, but by understanding what each model entails and comparing it to what your business needs are, you can determine what is right for you.
+There is no one-size-fits-all IT solution, but by understanding what each model entails and comparing it to what your business needs are, you can determine what approach is right for you.

 Internal IT Support

-Outsourced: T&M (or Break/Fix)
+Outsourced: T&M (or Break/Fix) IT Support

 The chief drawback to break/fix is inherent in its very philosophy, when it breaks, fix it.
 And if it breaks again, fix it again.
 And again.
 And again.
-You never know when something will break, and what impact that will have financially.
+You never know when something will break, and what impact that will have financially on your business.
+There is also no incentive for your IT support provider to get to the root of the problem.
+Their main goal is simply to fix the issue immediately in front of them and move on to the next problem.
+They have accomplished the goal of fixing the immediate problem, but if there is an underlying issue, the problem could recur or even worsen.
 This leads to an unstable environment and unpredictable costs.
-In the long run, break/fix will often cost your business more.
+In the long run, break/fix will often cost a business owner significantly more.

-Outsourced: Managed Services
+Outsourced: Managed IT Services

 In addition to this synergy, there are additional benefits to working with an MSP: